- Web Performance

 Bypassing Cookie Consent Banners in Lighthouse and WebPageTest

-Cookie banners pose problems during performance testing.
-Discover how to bypass them for reliable measurements.
+Cookie banners cause problems during performance testing.
+Find out how to bypass them to get reliable measurements.

 Author

-When it comes to testing pages using Lighthouse, WebPageTest, or other similar tools, cookie consent banners often pose a problem.
+When it comes to testing pages using Lighthouse, WebPageTest, or other similar tools, cookie consent banners often cause problems.

 Consent Management Platforms (CMP) can cause layout shifts (which contribute to CLS).
-On mobile, the banner is sometimes even detected as the main element for the Largest Contentful Paint (LCP), visually obscuring other parts of the page, and if implemented correctly, only certain resources on the page will be loaded.
+On mobile, the banner is sometimes even detected as the main element for the Largest Contentful Paint (LCP), they visually obscure other parts of the page, and if properly implemented, only certain page resources will be loaded.

-When analyzing sites, one of my first steps is to find ways to bypass these consent banners to get a more complete view of the page's performance as close to real users as possible.
+When analyzing sites, one of my first steps is to find a way to bypass these consent banners in order to get a more complete picture of page performance closer to that of real users.

-This article addresses some of the performance issues related to consent banners, how to bypass them, and the method to determine which cookies or localStorage elements need to be set to bypass them.
+This article covers some of the performance issues related to consent banners, how to bypass them, and the method to determine which cookies or localStorage items need to be set to bypass them.

 The Challenges of Cookie Banners